 5 Real Estate Rules All Homebuyers Should Know About

-> Property purchase involves a complex set of laws, a task which a common homebuyer would find cumbersome.
+Property purchase involves understanding a complex set of laws, a task which a common homebuyer would find cumbersome.
 This is why it is ideal to seek assistance of a legal expert in carrying out the purchase.
-However, it would certainly not be enough if you do not do some leg work yourself and make yourself aware of some basic rules.
-In this article, we talk of some basic rules, everyone even remotely interested in India’s real estate must know about.
+However, it would certainly not be enough if you did not do some leg work yourself, and made yourself aware of some basic rules.
+In this article, we talk of some such rules, everyone even remotely interested in India’s real estate must know about.

-> Also Read: Your Step-By-Step Guide To Buying A Home
+Also Read: Your Step-By-Step Guide To Buying A Home

 Purchase: If you are buying an under-construction property, rules laid under the Real Estate (Regulation & Development) Act, 2016, come into play.
 The same is not true if you are buying a ready-to-move-in property.
 In case of a dispute with the developer, the buyer has to approach the state Real Estate Regulatory Authority (RERA) if the property is under-construction.
 In case it is a ready-to-move-in flat, they have the option to approach the district-level consumer dispute redressal tribunals.
 As a buyer you have certain duties, too, which you have to diligently follow, failing which you may have to pay a penalty, depending on the nature of offence.
 According to the Act, a homebuyer, who fails to comply with the orders of the RERA, will have to pay a penalty for each day of the period of non-compliance.
 The penalty may “extend up to five per cent of the property cost”.